Punch Needle Rug Hooking: Getting You Started As Quick As Possible, What Tools Do I Need?

 #2.
 The Backing

-Next, you'll need the backing; or what your punching the needle into.
+Next, you'll need the backing; or what you're punching the needle into.
 100% cotton Monk's cloth is the most popular with it being washable, extremely long lasting (should last your life!), and forgiving.
 Also commonly used are linen and burlap, but these are not as popular due to longevity and other things.
 I'll again share from Amy Oxford's listing of Monk's cloth, but you can definitely shop around on this one; being it's more common to find at a local crafts store & such.

 #3.
 The Frame or Hoop